 3. Tight tolerances for frequency and voltage

 Electricity is delivered by grids in the form of alternating current (AC) and this electricity needs to be at 50 or 60 hertz and 120 or 240 volts, depending on which part of the world is being referred.
 AC generators that operate in synchronization with each other are required in order to meet these tight tolerances for frequency and voltage.
 A clear, concise explanation of the requirement of synchronous generation sources for grid operations is provided here (well over 90% of electricity generated globally is provided by synchronous sources).
 A simulation of synchronous generation sources operating together is done by Bellingham Technical College in these four videos (five minutes each).
 From the article “What’s wrong with the electrical grid” – “for an AC power grid to remain stable, the frequency and phase of all power generation units must remain synchronous within narrow limits.
 A generator that drops 2 Hz below 60 Hz will rapidly build up enough heat in its bearings to destroy itself.
 So circuit breakers trip a generator out of the system when the frequency varies too much.
 But much smaller frequency changes can indicate instability in the grid.
 In the Eastern Interconnect, a 30-mHz (0.03 hertz) drop in frequency reduces power delivered by 1 GW”.
 Not only do electricity grid operators purchase electricity from electricity generators, some also pay for synchronous generation, known as ancillary services.
+California electricity grid operator is seeking bids for frequency response (automatically detect under-frequency and autonomously ramp its output without receiving a market signal or manual instructions).
+It is hoping “the effort will head off an issue expected to become more problematic as California moves to fulfill its ambitious renewable energy mandate”

 The following electricity generation sources meet at least two of the above requirements.